-I do like to keep it healthy so they aren’t bouncing off the walls with sugar overload and choose snacks such as Organix, Kiddlicious and the like.
+I do like to keep healthy when travelling so they aren’t bouncing off the walls with sugar overload and choose snacks such as Organix, Kiddlicious and the like.
 We also pack small pots of dried fruit and easy to eat fruit like apples and bananas.
 Let them have access to them by themselves if old enough so they don’t keep disturbing you and can help themselves if trusted not to gorge on it all in one go and get travel sick!
 Definitely want to avoid that if possible.

 The dream scenario!
 (Bella and Reuben 2016)